 The pandemic threw colleges and universities around the world into an abrupt transition to remote learning.

-In response to the urgent need, our development team built and released the Remote Access Tool, keeping students connected to vital campus tech while safe at home.
+In response to the urgent need, our development team built and released the Remote Access Dashboard, keeping students connected to vital campus tech while safe at home.